rasmusab/officialcocktails/officialcocktails.com/content/cocktails/tuxedo.md

 - Mix the drink using a shaker for a smooth and delicious cocktail.
 - Garnish the drink with a lemon twist for an extra touch of elegance.

-## Alcohol-free alternative to a Tuxedo
+## Alcohol-free alternative to the Tuxedo

 One alcohol free alternative to the Tuxedo cocktail could be a mocktail made with tonic water, grapefruit juice, and a splash of grenadine syrup.
 This refreshing and fruity beverage is similar in appearance to the Tuxedo with its rosy hue and garnish of citrus peel.
 Additionally, tonic water provides a bittersweet taste that gives the mocktail a hint of complexity and sophistication, as with the Tuxedo's use of dry vermouth.
 The grapefruit juice adds tartness and gives the drink a zesty kick, and the grenadine syrup provides a hint of sweetness and a subtle floral note.
 This alcohol-free mocktail version of the Tuxedo is perfect for those who want to enjoy a sophisticated and elegant drink without the added effects of alcohol.